MicrosoftDocs/well-architected/well-architected/mission-critical/mission-critical-application-platform.md

   - Enabling Azure Network Policy.
   - Azure AD integration and the use of Managed Identities for AKS instead of Service Principals.

-- AKS supports [three minor versions of Kubernetes](/azure/aks/supported-kubernetes-versions) in alignment with the [Kubernetes community](/azure/aks/supported-kubernetes-versions?tabs=azure-cli#aks-kubernetes-release-calendar).
-When a new minor version is introduced, the oldest supported minor version and patch releases are retired.
+- AKS supports [Kubernetes versions](/azure/aks/supported-kubernetes-versions) aligned with the release cycle of the [Kubernetes project](/azure/aks/supported-kubernetes-versions?tabs=azure-cli#aks-kubernetes-release-calendar).
+Clusters and node pools need to be upgraded on a regular basis.

-- AKS supports [updating node images](/azure/aks/node-image-upgrade) to the newest OS and runtime versions without updating the Kubernetes version of the cluster or node pool.
+- AKS supports different [ways to update nodes and/or clusters](/azure/aks/upgrade-cluster) in a manual or automated way.
 The AKS team releases new images on a weekly basis for Windows and Linux nodes.

 - AKS supports different [auto-upgrade channels](/azure/aks/upgrade-cluster#set-auto-upgrade-channel) to automatically upgrade AKS clusters to newer versions of Kubernetes and/or newer node images once available.
 [Planned Maintenance](/azure/aks/planned-maintenance) can be used to define maintenance windows for these operations.